 BEPEC in a nutshell

 South Africa exports more than just goods and products.
 It’s also a significant exporter of skills and expertise, particularly in Africa.
-The Built Environment Professions Export Council (BEPEC), in partnership with the Department of Trade and Industry (DTI), focuses on helping contractors and built environment companies including engineering, architect, quantity surveying firms expand their export footprint.
+The Built Environment Professions Export Council (BEPEC), in partnership with the Department of Trade and Industry (dti), focuses on helping contractors and built environment companies including engineering, architect, quantity surveying firms expand their export footprint.
 Accessing new markets and securing infrastructure project bids in Africa as two key objectives.

-Our mission is to help South African built environment professionals and contractors export their skills, services and expertise.
+Our mission is to assist South African built environment professionals and contractors export their skills, services and expertise.
 In line with this, we provide an enabling platform for members and government stakeholders to engage on key issues.
 These include export promotion policy development, local and regional export trends, and built environment export opportunities in Africa.

 South Africa Inc

 Our approach is rooted in our drive to unite our country’s construction and built environment stakeholders under the overarching South Africa Inc banner.
 This is because bidding for projects as consortia, as opposed to bidding as individual companies, enhances one’s competitiveness and success rates.
 This particularly applies to when one is tendering for very large infrastructure developments.
 The Built Environment Professions Export Council of South Africa is proud to be at the forefront of this strategy to ensure South Africa exports more than goods and products.